/* Scenario metadata

 "Good job."

-<<goto "End_KBUU_Landed">>You push full throttle, pitch for Vy, flaps ten, positive rate, climb.
-Missed approach heading 115, climb to 3,000, direct JANESVILLE VOR — you do it on the SAM, because you briefed it.
+<<goto "End_AtMins_Landed">>You push full throttle, pitch for Vy, flaps ten, positive rate, climb. <<if $minsApt is "KBUU">>Missed approach: heading 115, climb to 3,000, direct Janesville VOR.<<else>>Missed approach: straight ahead climbing to 3,000, then the turn you briefed.<</if>> You fly it on the SAM, because you briefed it.

 "Approach, five Golf Hotel, divert DuPage KDPA."

 You turn.
-You are climbing in IMC on the SAM.
-Twenty-six miles to DuPage.
-Forty more minutes of partial panel.
+You are climbing in IMC on the SAM. <<if $minsApt is "KBUU">>Fifty miles to DuPage.<<else>>Forty-five miles to DuPage.<</if>> Twenty-five more minutes of partial panel.
 You are exhausted.

 You make it.
-DuPage ceilings are 900 and 4; you break out at 700 AGL, see the runway, land long but clean.
+DuPage ceilings are 900 and 4.
+You break out at 700 AGL, see the runway, land long but clean.
 You shut down on the DuPage ramp.
 You sit in the seat for a full minute before you can unbuckle.

 Connie looks at you.
 "You okay?"